 Also be aware that what you commonly use Adobe software for may not be the whole story.
 “When I took the tests the biggest surprise for me was that InDesign has a large part of the questions based on animation,” recalls Shue.
 “This completely caught me off guard.”

-One thing particularly struck Du when took the Photoshop exam (which he details in full in this blog post).
+One thing particularly struck Du when took the Photoshop exam.
 “You have to know every nook and cranny of the software, such as the function of some shortcuts,” he stresses.
 “If you don’t, you’re bound to fail.”

 Shue takes a similar view.
 “You need to to study hard, and make sure you just know the full program,” he says.
 “It’s easy to master your day-to-day work flow, but it’s very challenging to master parts of a program you never use.
 This is not a test for beginners, and I would recommend many years of experience before taking the test.”